e-spaulding/xpo/README.md

 This JSON file contains the DWD Overlay and a mapping to the LDC tagsets.

+### Changes (2022-11-08)

+Minor change as suggested in the 2022-11-01 XPO subcommittee call.
+In Wikidata, "plan" and "information" are siblings (both are direct subclasses of "abstract_object").
+In DWD, we want "plan" to inherit from "information" (and "information" will inherit from "abstract_object" as usual).

+#### New parent added

+- plan_Q1371819 --> information_Q11028

 ### Changes (2022-10-25)

 See the [changelog](https://github.com/e-spaulding/xpo/blob/main/CHANGELOG.md) for the full list of changes, dated to this repository's beginning.